 All true believers will indeed experience Jesus’ baptism with fire, just as He Himself did.
 Of course, just as our choice to either accept or reject Jesus as our Christ, we may also shy away from the baptism of fire and remain lukewarm church members — or we can choose to rise to the challenge to prove, in the grace and power of the Holy Spirit, that Jesus is our Highest, First, and Forever Love, and we will always remain totally committed to Him above all else.
 So, the author of Acts 14:22 concluded, ‘We must through many tribulations enter, [and of course, extend] the Kingdom of God [in the hearts or born again spirits and renewed minds of sincere believing disciples of Christ.]’
 The apostles and all the other true servants of the body of Christ “not only taught the joy and peace of the Kingdom, (Rom.
 14:17,) it’s power, (1 Cor.
 4:20,) and its present authority to cause the believer to triumph over evil, (2 Tim.
 4:18; Rom.
 16:20.)
 They also taught that [sincere believers will and do] experience trial, suffering, and not always an instant victory, (2 Ths.
 1:4-5.)
 God did not promise life without struggle.
 Victory only comes through battle, and triumph only follows trial…” – [S.F.
 Bible.]

-Throughout Jesus’ ministry, He prepared His disciples for the baptism with fire that was to come, so that they “would not think it strange concerning the fiery trial which is to try them, as though some strange thing happened to them.
+Throughout Jesus’ ministry, He prepared His disciples for the baptism with fire which was to come, so that they “would not think it strange concerning the fiery trial which is to try them, as though some strange thing happened to them.
 They were to rejoice to the extent that they would gladly partake of Christ’s sufferings, that when His glory is revealed, [at His return to earth,] they may also be glad with exceeding joy,” (1 Pt.
 4:12.)
 Jesus warned, “Do not think that I came to bring peace on earth… but the sword.’

-The Kingdom of God, manifested in the hearts of sincere believers, and extended by their obedience to Jesus’ commission to “go into all the world to preach His Gospel…” did not bring outward peace to this planet or to the lives of sincere believers, but separation, danger, strife, sorrow, and other distress.
-(Mt.
+The Kingdom of God, manifested in the hearts of sincere believers, and extended by their obedience to Jesus’ commission to “go into all the world to preach His Gospel…” did not bring outward peace to this planet or to the lives of sincere believers, but separation, danger, strife, sorrow, and other distress, (Mt.
 10:34-39.)

 We can blame the false prosperity gospel for this ignorant, abusive mindset.
 However, since ‘church’ replaced the ‘ecclesia’ or gathering together of the Followers of the Way, as the body of Christ was first called, believers have been suffering the dreadful loss of such vital truths of Scripture, (Acts 9:2; 19:23; 22:4; 24:14.)
-As a result, especially those lukewarm believers living in the affluent West during our time, have no clue what the “baptism of fire” means.
+As a result, especially those lukewarm believers living in the affluent West during our time, have no clue what the “baptism of fire” really means.

 Nonetheless, Jesus is the All-good God, Who does not bring the sword of war, persecution, torture, death, and division.
 All evil is the work of the devil, “who does not come except to steal, kill, and destroy,” (Jn.
 10:10.)
 Jesus Is the “Father of Lights, in Whom there is no shadow or turning,” (Jam.
 1:17.)
 He brought the “Word of God, which is living and powerful, and sharper than any two-edged sword, [even] dividing soul and spirit, and joints and marrow, [physical family members from each other because some choose darkness instead of Light,] and is a discerner of the thoughts and intents of the heart.”
 Confronted with this Righteous Sword, ‘there is no creature hidden from His sight, but all things are open to the eyes of Him to Whom we must give account,’ (Heb.
 4:12-13.)